-The tax laws also dictate when participants must begin withdrawing money from their 401(k) accounts to ensure that the tax-deferred savings enter the tax stream during their retirement.
+The tax laws also dictate when participants must begin making withdrawals from 401(k) accounts.
+This is to ensure that the tax-deferred savings enter the tax stream during their retirement.
 Participants generally must begin taking required minimum distributions (RMDs) the year they reach age 70½.
-If a participant is still employed beyond age 70½, some plans permit the participant to delay RMDs until the participant retires.
+If a participant is still working beyond age 70½, some plans permit the participant to delay RMDs until the participant retires.
 This delayed RMD option is not available if the participant owns more than 5% of the company.

-A 401(k) plan distribution paid to a participant will be taxed depending on the types of contributions made to the account.
+A person pays taxes on a 401(k) plan distribution depending on the types of contributions the person makes.

-- Pre-tax salary deferrals and employer contributions – Pre-tax salary deferrals and employer contributions are tax-deferred contributions, meaning the participant does not include the money in taxable income in the year it is contributed to the plan.
+- Pre-tax salary deferrals and employer contributions – Pre-tax salary deferrals and employer contributions are tax-deferred contributions.
+This means the participant does not include the money in taxable income in the year they contribute it to the plan.
 Additionally, any investment earnings that accrue on these contributions are not taxed so long as they remain in the plan.
 When a participant takes a distribution of these pre-tax contributions and earnings, the participant must include the distribution amount in their taxable income for the year.

 10% Early Distribution Tax

-To further discourage 401(k) savings from being depleted before retirement, the tax laws apply a 10 percent early distribution tax to taxable distributions that are taken before the plan participant reaches age 59½.
-This tax is in addition to the ordinary income tax rates that apply and is paid when the individual files their tax return.
+To further discourage people from depleting their 401(k) savings before retirement, the tax laws apply a 10 percent early distribution tax to taxable distributions taken before the plan participant reaches age 59½.
+This tax is in addition to the ordinary income tax rates that apply and individuals pay when they file their tax return.
 There are some exceptions that permit a plan participant to take distributions prior to age 59½ without the additional 10% tax.

 Income Tax Withholding

-Federal income tax withholding rules apply to 401(k) plan distributions, and some states also require income tax be withheld.
-The plan sponsor and the entity making the distribution are responsible for withholding the appropriate amount from each distribution from the plan.
+Federal income tax withholding rules apply to 401(k) plan distributions, and some states also require withholding income tax.
+The plan sponsor and the entity making the distribution are responsible for withholding the appropriate amount from each distribution.

 Access to Savings While Still Employed

-Many 401(k) plans allow plan participants to access their savings before they experience a triggering event.
-For example, most 401(k) plans allow participants to take loans from their plan accounts.
+Many 401(k) company plans allow plan participants to access their savings before they experience a triggering event.
+For example, most 401(k) company plans allow participants to take 401(k) loans from their plan accounts.
 Many plans also permit “in-service” distributions in the event of a financial hardship.
-These distributions are taxable to the extent they consist of pre-tax assets, and are subject to the 10% early distribution tax if the participant is under age 59½ and no exception applies.
-401(k) plans are not required to offer these options, but these distribution features tend to be valued by plan participants.
+These distributions are taxable to the extent they consist of pre-tax assets.
+They are subject to the 10% early distribution tax if the participant is under age 59½ and no exception applies.
+401(k) company plans don’t have to offer these options, but plan participants typically value these distribution features.

 A plan advisor can help plan sponsors understand their responsibilities for authorizing plan distributions and ensuring compliance with the tax laws and the plan’s distribution provisions.